Help Center

 2. Select Phone Number (2FA).

-3. In the dropdown, select Brazil.
+3. From the dropdown, select Brazil.

-4. Input your mobile phone number (e.g., 19912345678) — do not include your country code (e.g., +55).
+4. Input your mobile phone number (e.g., 19912345678).

-5. Select Verify.
-You should receive an SMS message with a verification code.
+• You should receive an SMS message with a verification code.

 Step 2: Submit tax documents

-If you're working with brands based in the United States, you'll need to submit tax documents.
-In most cases, you'll submit Form W-8BEN if you're an individual, or a Form W-8BEN-E if you're an organization.
+If you're working with brands based in the United States, you'll need to submit tax forms.
+In most cases, you'll submit a W-8BEN form if you're an individual, or a W-8BEN-E form if you're an organization.
+If you don't see this option (i.e., you're not working with brands in the US), you can skip this step.

 Step 3: Add bank account info and configure Autopay

 Add your bank account information so that you can set up an Electronic Funds Transfer (EFT) directly to your bank account, then establish your payout scheduling to determine how often you'll receive your funds.
+Once you reach a minimum balance threshold, you can withdraw your impact.com earnings account balance to your bank account. impact.com requires a minimum balance of BRL30 (R$30) before you can withdraw your account balance.

-1. From the left navigation bar, select [Menu] → Settings.
+1. From the left navigation bar, select ellipsis-v-solid.svg [Menu] → Settings.

 2. Under the Finance section, select Bank Account.

-3. Select Electronic Funds Transfer and add your bank account information.
-See Bank Account Details for reference.
-If needed, contact your bank or financial institution for help with codes and classifications.
+• If needed, contact your bank or financial institution for help with codes and classifications.

-Learn more about how to complete your bank account settings.
+• Learn more about how to complete your bank account settings.

-Bank Location Country (Banco Local País)
+Bank Location Country/Region (Banco Local País)

 The country of your bank (in this case, select Brazil).